jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/2 Variables and Conditionals.md

 ## Conditional statements (if-then-else)

-Now we're going to add a "[conditional statement](https://ck.uesp.net/wiki/Statement_Reference#If_Statement "Statement Reference")" that will give us some logical control over what's happening inside the script.
+Now we're going to add a [[Statement Reference#If Statement|conditional statement]] that will give us some logical control over what's happening inside the script.
 Replace the line "Debug.MessageBox("Hello, World!")" with the following

 ```
  if count == 1